 One GED test at a time

-The new GED exam in built up of four separate tests (modules) that can be taken individually within a time frame of two years.
+The GED exam in built up of four separate tests (modules) that can be taken individually within a time frame of two years.
 There no longer is the need to sit for the entire battery in one take.
-This only applies to the GED, but the TASC and HiSET subtests may also be taken separately as well.
+This not only applies to the GED, but the TASC and HiSET subtests may also be taken separately as well.

 GED and your future